Cray-HPE/docs-csm/operations/observability/Observability.md

 - The dashboard has a dropdown for products, suites, and tests.
 - By default, all products, suites, and tests are selected for overall Goss test results.
 - The overall product result, total number of products, products passed, products failed, and execution time is displayed.
-- Suite results and test results are seen from the dashboard.
+- Suite results and test results are displayed on the dashboard.
 - Node-wise test results are seen with failed nodes, passed nodes, and the suite/test description.

 ![Goss test dashboard](../../img/operations/GossTestsDashboard.png "Goss Test Dashboard")